-With books and guides available online, we are everywhere!
 We currently serve a community of families in Princeton, New Jersey, USA, with lessons, classes, and outreach events.

 Hi, I'm Mackenzie Hawkins.
 I'm a writer and Tai Chi teacher.
 Every day, I get to work with the best students at Princeton University and at the Wuwei Princeton Academy (for SuperKids!).
 My teacher is Master Wonchull Park, founder of the Wuwei Tai Chi School and board member of the International Society of Chen Taijiquan.

 For the past four years, Master Park and I have worked together so that Master Park's teachings can continue to help more and more people.
 Learning the Mind is our outreach to children and families.
 (How much I wish that I could have learned these simple, powerful insights and practices when I was young!)

 Learning the Mind bridges "East and West" by combining the practicality of contemplative practices, which can reveal our full potential, with the rationality of simple, scientific reasoning.